rkolbi/GuardianBridge/Docs/README.md

 This project is in active development.
 Future enhancements being considered include:

   * **Direct SAME/EAS Integration**: Ingesting alert streams directly from NOAA Weather Radio broadcasts for ultimate redundancy, providing a layer of protection that does not depend on any internet connection.
-  * **Canned Status Messages**: Implementing quick commands for users to broadcast their status (e.g., "I'm OK," "Need Assistance," "Have Supplies") for rapid community check-ins during an emergency.